gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

       - Comment
     * - ``audio_module_functions.*open``
       - Optional
-      - Perform any algorithm operations to open.
+      - Perform any operations necessary to open the module implementation.
     * - ``audio_module_functions.*close``
       - Optional
-      - Tidy up the algorithm on a close.
+      - Tidy up and close the module implementation.
     * - ``audio_module_functions.*configure_set``
       - Mandatory
-      - Configure the algorithm to perform a particular operation.
+      - Configure the module implementation to perform a particular operation.
     * - ``audio_module_functions.*configuration_get``
       - Mandatory
-      - Return the internal configuration of the algorithm.
+      - Return the internal configuration of the module implementation.
     * - ``audio_module_functions.*start``
       - Optional
-      - Set the algorithm running.
+      - Perform any operations necessary to set the module implementation running.
     * - ``audio_module_functions.*stop``
       - Optional
-      - Stop the algorithms.
+      - Perform any operations to necessary stop the module implementation.
     * - ``audio_module_functions.*data_process``
       - Mandatory
-      - Process the data for the algorithm.
+      - Process the data within the module implementation.

-The audio algorithm can run only if these functions are combined with the audio module.
+An module implementation can run only if these user provided functions are defined and given to the audio module.
-The audio module cannot perform a task on its own, as it merely supplies a consistent way to interface to an audio algorithm.
+The audio module framework itself cannot perform any tasks, as it merely supplies a consistent way to interface to an audio algorithm.

 The following figure show the internal states of the audio module: